sudoyashi/Joshis-Garage/_posts/2022-05-15-carbconversion.markdown

 If everything works as normal, congratulations, you assembled a fuel system!
 Not everyone can say that now can they?
 Well, let's make sure this car will work, next up, are the air and vacuum systems.

 ## 3. Air and Vacuum

-The vacuum system is simple but can get tedious and complex when you start to add more components.
-I highly recommend having a smoke tester and a carburetor synchronizer tool.

 With your car's original intake system gone, let's draft up our system.
 Two options: DIY intake and premade.

 From the engine head, you will need to connect your carbs to those intake ports.
-You can either fabricate your own intake manifold or buy a premade one if you can find one.
+You can either fabricate your own intake manifold or buy a premade one.
 I bought my manifold from danstengineering.com.
 But the process of making an intake manifold can go like this.

-### DIY Intake
+Ideally, use metal, but some have made their intake/inlets out of high-temp plastic or composite.

+### Fabricate your own intake

 ![CAD Draft](https://www.sudoyashi.com/assets/img/cad-intakezx6r.png)

 Remove the original intake manifold.
 We need to create an intake manifold that can hold our carburetors.
 Measure and draft the intake manifold's mating surface to create the flange that will bolt to the head.
-You can also take the original gasket and trace that out for the bolt pattern of your new flange.
-It can be an integrated flange where the intake manifold and connection to carburetors are one piece, or a two-piece flange which is what I have.
-One piece bolt to the head, then another piece that will connect the head to the carbs.
+You can take the original gasket and trace that out for the bolt pattern of your new flange.
+You can either make a one-piece flange where you can bolt it on to the intake manifold and connect it to carburetors, or a two-piece flange where one piece bolts to the head, then another piece that will connect the head to the carbs, this also adds to the number of gaskets and parts, but it can make servicing easier.

 Personally, I'm not sure which design I would go with.
 I would have simplified and gone with the all-in-one piece, but the two-piece may be easier to service.
 It also means two times the fasteners and gaskets.

 With the mating surface drafted, create your flanged surface and draft out how long your intake runners will be.

 There is a science to the length of intake runners with airflow (CFM) calculations and finding the optimum length from the butterfly valve to the engine intake port, but I'm not covering that here.
 If you are going down this route, keep in mind your clearances, material thickness, and your engine's CFMs.
-I'm not going over it because I just don't have the ability to do that math lol.

 If you don't really care for calculating the optimum length, just get some tubing and make sure it fits.
 After all, these aren't going to be race engines, so I'm not concerned with peak performance.
 As far as intake angle, it seems negligent from what I've read on the forums, but I can't touch on it further.

 ![DanST Premade Kit](https://www.sudoyashi.com/assets/img/enginehead/vacuumbalance.JPG)

 Connect the runners that start from the intake manifold and connects to the carburetor using fluoro-lined hoses.
 This special rubber hose is specifically made for fuel and can be quite pricey.
 My hoses are 45mm ID hoses which came with the kit.
 Optionally, you can include ports on the runners for vacuum.
 Adding ports from the four intake cylinders into one hose also allows you to connect it to the vacuum booster or other vacuum-based applications.

-#### Materials
+### Manage your heat

 ![Custom Flange](https://www.sudoyashi.com/assets/img/flange.JPG)

-For all of these parts, I'd recommend 5052 or 6061 aluminum, depending on your budget.
+For all of these parts, I'd recommend **5052 or 6061 aluminum**, depending on your budget.
 For gaskets, repeat the CAD drawing of the mating surfaces and get those parts made of cork.
 You could do stainless steel, but it's added weight and may rust quicker than aluminum.
 For the intake hose, stick with fluoro-lined hoses and for vacuum hoses, any silicone or rubber hose for vacuum will do.
 If you are doing a DIY build, buy extras, test, draft, and test again!
 If you think you're saving money making it on your own, think again!

 ![Carb Conversion](https://www.sudoyashi.com/assets/img/cork-1.jpg)
-Keep in mind these components will be getting hot, I recommend using heat shields for body parts, rubber, or other sensitive parts  and wire sheath to protect any wires.
+Keep in mind these components will be getting hot, I recommend using **heat shields** for body parts, rubber, or other sensitive parts  and **wire sheath** to protect any wires.

 ### Premade Kit